n4ru/FluiDB/README.md

 ##### Clearing Objects
 Due to the lack of support for destructors, do *not* clear or reinitialize your object using `jsonObj = {}` -- instead, use `jsonObj = new db({})` or `jsonObj = new db('someName', {})`.

+##### BigInt Support
+Starting from `0.3.0`, native big integers are supported through both the native `BigInt` function and integer literals followed by `n`.
+Please be aware that these are stored as strings in the form `"123n"` because the JSON spec does not support it, and all strings in such format will be parsed as native big integers.

+##### Read Only mode
+If you pass in `true` as your last argument (in any position), you will get a read-only object that does not dump changes to disk.
+This is mostly useful for parsing saved JSON with native BigInts stored by fluidb that you don't need to make changes to.

 ## Security

 If you discover a security vulnerability within this package, please send an e-mail to admin@n4ru.it.
 All security vulnerabilities will be promptly addressed.